csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

     <span style="float: right;">[16]</span>
 </p>

-And if the joint probability of the N events $A_{i}, i=1, ... n$ satisfies formula 17, the set is called independence.
+And if the joint probability of the N events $A_{i}, i=1, \ldots, n$ satisfies formula 17, the set is called independence.

 <p align="center">
     <span>$P(\bigcap_{i=1}^{n}A_{i}) = \prod_{i=1}^{n}P(A_{i})$</span>